Darepen/PHP-Final-Project/README.md

 The application has two primary user roles:

 * **Public User:** Anyone can visit the site to browse available pets, filter them by species, view their detailed profiles, and add them to their "Carrier" to keep track of favorites.
 * **Administrator:** After registering and logging in, an admin gains access to the **Dashboard**.
 From here, they can add new pets, edit any information for existing pets (including changing their status to "Adopted"), and delete listings.

 ---

 ## 📁 Project Structure
-Of course.
-The indentation in your file tree was incorrect, making it look like most of the project was inside the `auth/` directory.

-Here is the corrected structure, showing the proper hierarchy for the project folders and files.

 ```
 /pet-adoption
 ├── auth/